 Dr. Money has been following the ideology behind Centeno-Schultz Clinic and Regenexx since he was in medical school, as he believed there had to be a better way to care for patients than the status quo.
 The human body has incredible healing capabilities and he sought to learn more about harnessing those potentials without the use of steroid injections and surgery.
 This led him to the Interventional Orthobiologics Foundation (IOF), who trains physicians from all over the world with techniques using orthobiologics from the patient’s own body.
 During residency, Dr. Money began attending the IOF annual conference which gathers the brightest minds in the field who share their views and cutting-edge research discoveries in the field.
 Needless to say he was more than ecstatic to begin fellowship training with Centeno-Schultz Clinic in 2020 after completing residency.

 Dr. Money has been involved in athletics his entire life.
-During graduate and medical school he was a competitive recreational triathlete, participating in races in the Midwest and East coast.
+During graduate and medical school he was a competitive triathlete, participating in races in the Midwest and East coast.
 He has also had the opportunity to be a part of the medical staff for Ironman triathlon races.
-Now he fully embraces the Colorado lifestyle with endless cycling routes, backpacking the wilderness and summitting “14ers” (14,000 foot peaks for those not from Colorado).
-Dr. Money considers golf his favorite activity and he has been playing for 25+ years.
-His golf bag is usually with him on his travels because you never know when the next perfect shot will come.
+Now he fully embraces the Colorado lifestyle with endless cycling routes, snowboarding in the winter, and summitting “14ers” (14,000 foot peaks for those not from Colorado) in the summer.